Nabeel965/covid_sentiment_analysis/README.md

-# Covid19 Sentiment analysis of tweets on AWS Sagemaker
+# Covid19 Sentiment analysis on AWS Sagemaker

 This repository contain notebook to preprocess and train sentiment analysis model on AWS Sagemaker